ivanreese/dotfiles/README.md

 # Then, install whichever ones I want, such as:
 npm install -g cdig/cli coffeescript gulp-cli surge

+# On my previous Mac, run this to see all the atom community packages I have installed
+apm list

+# Then, install whichever ones I want, such as:
+apm install auto-update-packages file-icons highlight-selected ivanreese/old-atom-dracula parinfer pretty-json show-invisibles-plus sorter tabs-to-spaces

 # On my previous Mac, run this to see all the App Store apps I have installed:
 mas list